-The communication parameters of iWSN-2200 series are setting by DIP switch and rotary switch.
+The communication parameters of iWSN-200 series are setting by DIP switch and rotary switch.
 The user can set RF channel, group ID, COM0 baud rate, node ID, PA switch and initial/run mode, the description and setting of parameters as below.

-- RF channel: The channel actually used by wireless communication can be divided into 16 channels.
+- 1. RF channel: The channel actually used by wireless communication can be divided into 16 channels.
 This parameter needs to be the same in the IWSN system to communicate.
 (Note 1) - Group ID: The ID that is virtualized in the wireless channel can be divided into 7 groups.
 This parameter needs to be the same in the IWSN system to communicate.
 (Note 1) - 3.
 COM0 baud rate: The baud rate of RS-232/RS-485.
-It supports 1200 to 115200(bps), and data format fix to n, 8, 1. - 4.
+It supports 1200 to 115200(bps), and data format fix to n, 8, 1.
+In addition, iWSN-2200-E does not need to set this parameter because it uses Ethernet communication. - 4.
 Node ID: The Modbus address of module.
 It support 1 to 31, and 0 is reserved.
-If the module uses RS485 serial connection, the ID number must not be repeated. - 5.
-PA switch: This is the switch of the wireless signal power amplifier. iWSN-2200 can be switched to ON or OFF by DIP switch. iWSN-2200-E fixed enable this switch. - 6.
-Initial/Run mode: This is the mode option of the iWSN-2200-E. Please refer to the description in section 2.3.
+If the module uses RS485 serial connection, the ID number must not be repeated.
+In addition, because iWSN-200E uses Modbus TCP communication, the usert not need to set this parameter. - 5.
+PA switch: This is the switch of the wireless signal power amplifier. iWSN-200U/200R can be switched to ON or OFF by DIP switch. iWSN-200E fixed enable this switch.